jnuho/simpledl/k8s.md

     - e.g. k8s Nginx Ingress Controller
   - HAVE TO CONSIDER the environemnt where the k8s cluster is running
     - Cloud Service Provider (AWS, GCP, AZURE)
+      - External reqeust from the browser ->
-      - Cloud Load balancer -> Ingress Controller Pod -> Ingress -> Service -> Pod
+        - Cloud Load balancer ->
+        - Ingress Controller Pod ->
+        - Ingress ->
+        - Service ->
+        - Pod
+      - using cloud lb, you do not have to implement load balancer yourself
     - Baremetal
       - you need to configure some kind of entrypoint (e.g. metallb)
       - either inside of cluster or outside as separate server